 After strong representations to ensure Riverside was included in the initial catchment for the Todmorden Town Deal Fund bid, and 18 months of feasibility work to present and revise an acceptable bid, we have finally heard the fantastic news that we have been successful in our individual bid.

-Along with the ‘all ability’ cycling charity EMpowered People, who will be tenanting on the site, we have around £1m investment potential already.
+Along with the ‘all ability’ cycling charity EMpowered People, who will be using the site as a training base, we have around £1m investment potential already.

-Peter Hirst, Community development director for the UCVR, who own the site said, “We are absolutely delighted that all this hard work has paid off.
+Peter Hirst, Community development director for the UCVR, owners of the site, said “We are absolutely delighted that all this hard work has paid off.

 “Riverside will be able to offer so many more facilities and activities to the whole community instead of the limited user activities we inherited.
 This means that as an activity and learning centre it can become self-sufficient”.